bugsnag/bugsnag-php/ARCHITECTURE.md

 The static registration functions take an instance of the client object to utilise as a source of application information and as a notifier when an unhandled error or exception occurs.

 As this is an optional part of the library that must be initiated separately it should be replaced by an appropriate method of hooking into the error handlers or loggers of the relevant framework.
-It must respond to these events by creating a `Report` object from the `client` and exception, and then it must pass it into the client objects `notify` function for it to be sent off to the Bugsnag notification server.
+It must respond to these events by creating a `Report` object from the `client` and exception, and then it must pass it into the client object's `notify` function for it to be sent off to the Bugsnag notification server.

 ### The Report Object
 The Report class is used to create readable information from a PHP exception or throwable which can later be used to populate an HTTP request to notify Bugsnag.
 It is accessible through three static methods: